Asymptotics of Schwartz functions: Poles of intertwining operators

 \subsection{Type $D_n$ ($n\ge 4$)}

 For $1\le \ell<n-1$, a reduced expression of $w_0$ is

 corresponding coroots $\tilde{\alpha}_{(i)}^\lor$ are

 Here \eqref{tab:upper1'} corresponds to the last row of \eqref{eq:Dnw0}.
-For rows of coroots below \eqref{tab:upper1'}, the $i$th odd(resp. even) rows correspond to the first(resp. second) parenthesis in the $(i+1)$th big parenthesis (counting from bottom to top and from right to left).
+For rows of coroots below \eqref{tab:upper1'}, the $i$th odd (resp. even) rows correspond to the former (resp. latter) parenthesis in the $(i+1)$th big parenthesis (counting from bottom to top and from right to left).

 We retain the terminology in \S \ref{ssec:An} and follow the idea in \S \ref{ssec:Bn}.
 Denote coroots